XiaozhouCui/dockerplayground/Section 9 Deploying Docker Containers/note.md

 - Expose port `80` and run nginx server and

 ## Prepare frontend image for deployment
-- Replace all `http://localhost/goals` with `/goals` because it will be deployed on the same host as REST API
+- Replace all `http://localhost/goals` with `backendUrl + '/goals'` because it will be deployed separately
 - On Docker Hub, create a new repo `xiaozhoucui/goals-react`
 - Build multi-stage image using 2 docker files, go to parent path of "frontend" folder, run `docker build -f frontend/Dockerfile.prod -t xiaozhoucui/goals-react ./frontend`
 - Push image to Docker Hub `docker push xiaozhoucui/goals-react`

+## Deploy a standalone frontend app
+- Make sure `docker-compose up` starts dev mode on local machine, saving data to `goals-dev` DB on Atlas
+-